SAP-samples/cap-local-development-workshop/exercises/04/README.md

   }
 ```

-👉 Remain in this file as you'll be adding something in the next part.

-### Declare a requirement for file-based-messaging
+### Declare a requirement for file-based messaging

 OK, the first thing we need to do is define a requirement for messaging.
 And for our local development scenario, we should use file-based messaging, which is the default.